Imaging Solutions for Direct To Garment Printing to Save Money and Improve Quality

 Has internal printer folders that hold application print files sent to the RIP for processing.

 Contains master templates and platens used for Step and Repeat options.

 In Control Panel/Devices and Printers "Input Print Queues" were installed to capture incoming PostScript print files for processing

 In Control Panel/Devices and Printers "PowerRIP Output Print Queues", are installed.
 Output Queues send Rasterized data from the RIP to the printer on the SAME USB port the EPSON Driver uses.

-If you want to pause jobs, until the printer is ready or just until you review the output controls are in program settings.
-The jobs if paused can be later released from "Pages to Printer"
+If your printer requires jobs paused, until the printer is ready.
+The controls are in program settings.
+The jobs are released from "Pages to Printer"

-How to print with DTG RIPPRO v06 Epson Print
+The two basic ways to print with PowerRIP DTG Print

 1) Simply Open the RIP and go to the word "File" in the upper left corner and choose "Create Print Job"